vtrevino/ogmapper/README.md

 Most parameters are self explained in the default output (without arguments).
 See the section ogMapper options (above).
 See also the Mapping Functions sections for details in the -s argument.

 ## Processing RNA reads (for pseudo-counts)
+Overall, using ogMapper, one can pseudo-quantify the gene expression from RNA-Seq experiments using the fast mapping.
+For this, the sequence of exons and transcripts is extracted from DNA to generate fasta files with the sequence of each transcript or exon.
+Then, these sequences are indexed and RNA reads are mapped to them.
 This section explains how to use ogMapper to estimate fast pseudo-counts from RNA-Seq experiments.

 #### Step 1: Generate GTF indexes
-This step extracts the sequences for genes, exons, and transcripts from a fasta genome files and gtf/gff files.
+This step extracts the sequences for genes, exons, and transcripts from a fasta genome and gtf/gff files.

 Syntax: